adamchainz/django-htmx/docs/installation.rst

    The middleware adds ``request.htmx``, as described in :doc:`middleware`.

+4. (Optional) Update your base template to:

-4. (Optional) Add htmx and the django-htmx extension script to your pages with a :doc:`template tag <template_tags>`, available for Django templates and Jinja2.
+   1. Add htmx and the django-htmx extension script to your pages with a :doc:`template tag <template_tags>`, available for Django templates and Jinja2.
+   2. Add Django’s CSRF token to all htmx requests, so POST requests work, per :ref:`this tip <tips-csrf-token>`.

    In the typical case, with Django templates:

    .. code-block:: django
-      :emphasize-lines: 6
+      :emphasize-lines: 1,6,8

        {% load django_htmx %}
        <!doctype html>